 Legal Language Services ranks Nebraska as a state with moderately regulated legal interpreting requirements.

-Nebraska state authorities periodically offer exams, both written and oral, for certification in Spanish and several other languages based on the guidelines of the Consortium for State Court Interpreter Certification.
+Nebraska state authorities periodically offer exams, both written and oral, for certification based on the guidelines of the Consortium for State Court Interpreter Certification.

 The state of Nebraska also offers federal court certification and accepts Court Interpreter Certification Certificates from any state which is a member of the National Center for State Court’s Consortium for Language Access in the Court.

 The Nebraska Judicial Department defines legal interpreters in the following three ways:

 Not all venues in Nebraska require certified interpreters, except in Spanish-language and ASL cases.
 Please consult with Legal Language Services for the rules pertaining to your specific venue and language.